-Obviously, this is only useful for other Garageband users, so this isn’t entirely sufficient as a solution.
-Thankfully, there’s another way of getting MIDI information out of Garageband through an .aif to MIDI converter like aif2midi.com
+Thankfully, there’s one way of getting MIDI information out of Garageband through an .aif to MIDI converter like audio-convert.com.
+Here’s a short explanation of how to do it.

 To export MIDI from Garageband, first save the MIDI file as a Loop with the (Control + Shift + o) command.
 Find the loop on the computer’s hard drive: Library/Audio/AppleLoops/UserLoops/SingleFiles.
 Drag the file to your desktop, and then convert it to a MIDI file with an .aif to MIDI converter.